Tetraquarks made of sufficiently unequal-mass heavy quarks are bound in QCD: Abstract

 \section{Abstract}

-Tetraquarks, bound states composed of two quarks and two antiquarks, have been the subject of intense study but have yet to be understood from first principles.
-Previous studies of fully-heavy tetraquarks in nonrelativistic effective field theories of quantum chromodynamics (QCD) suggest different conclusions for their existence.
-We apply variational and Green's function Monte Carlo methods to compute tetraquarks' ground- and excited-state energies in potential nonrelativistic QCD.
-We robustly demonstrate that fully-heavy tetraquarks are bound in QCD for sufficiently heavy quark masses.
-We also predict the masses of tetraquark bound states comprised of $b$ and $c$ quarks, which are experimentally accessible, and suggest possible resolutions for previous theoretical discrepancies.
+Tetraquarks, bound states composed of two quarks and two antiquarks, have been the subject of intense study but are challenging to understand from first principles.
+We apply variational and Green's function Monte Carlo methods to compute tetraquark ground-state energies in potential nonrelativistic QCD using a wide range of color and spatial wavefunctions.
+We find no evidence for bound tetraquarks composed of equal-mass quarks and antiquarks.
+Conversely, we find clear evidence for the existence of bound tetraquarks for sufficiently unequal quark/antiquark mass ratios at all overall mass scales where our effective theory results are applicable.
+We predict the critical mass ratios for bound state formation and study tetraquark bound states' spatial and color structure at leading order and next-to-leading order in potential nonrelativistic QCD.